 As the Fund aims to make a meaningful contribution to mitigating the adverse consequences of the crisis, the measurability of the positive impact represented a key decision-criterion within the selection process for sponsored initiatives.

 The Sofina Covid Solidarity Fund strives to measure and communicate the results and achievements of the initiatives and projects sponsored by the Fund.

 Our Cooperation with the King Baudouin Foundation

-The Fund, managed by the King Baudouin Foundation, will be overseen by a committee, chaired by Mr. Pierre Gurdjian, and composed of independent members and representatives of the King Baudouin Foundation, as well as representatives of Sofina.
+The Fund, managed by the King Baudouin Foundation, is overseen by a committee, chaired by Mr. Pierre Gurdjian, and composed of independent members and representatives of the King Baudouin Foundation, as well as representatives of Sofina.
 The committee is responsible for allocating the grants in accordance with the outlined mandate of the Fund and the statutes of the King Baudouin Foundation.

 How does it work?

-The €20M Fund will be financed by Sofina and members of its Board and management team.
+The EUR 20+m Fund are financed by Sofina and members of its Board and management team.

 For more details on the Fund, please refer to the Frequently asked questions.

 We received a large number of applications and were selective in identifying the projects that the Fund supports.
 Due to the success of the Fund, we are proud to announce that its budget has been fully allocated.
 It is therefore no longer possible to submit applications for support.
 If you have any questions, please contact us by e-mail at [email protected].